Pediatric Diversity, Equity, Inclusion and Advocacy Council

 text hereResidents and fellows of the council hosting students from STEMcx for a clinical immersion experience.

-Culture of Diversity and Inclusion
+Culture of Diversity, Equity, Inclusion and Advocacy

 The Pediatric Diversity Council hosts various events throughout the year to promote a culture of diversity and inclusion among residents, fellows and faculty.